MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/techniques-device-timeline.md

 ## Customize your device timeline

 On the upper right-hand side of the device timeline, you can choose a date range to limit the number of events and techniques in the timeline.
-You can also customize which columns to expose an filter for flagged events, by data type, or by event group.
+You can also customize which columns to expose, and filter for flagged events by data type or by event group.

 ### Choose columns to expose
 You can choose which columns to expose in the timeline by selecting the **Choose columns** button.